 - Think critically through games like checkers, chest, and Monopoly.

-- Be inspired to put together scenic puzzles that will help them tap into their background knowledge about the world (e.g. farms, cities, towns, grocery stores, or the human body).
+- Put together scenic puzzles that will help them tap into their background knowledge about the world (e.g. farms, cities, towns, grocery stores, or the human body).

-- Be challenged to negotiate how to serve snack to the other Quest Zone students using math and cooperative serving.
+- Negotiate how to serve snack to the other Quest Zone students using math and cooperative serving.

-Essentially, kids should use items such as games, toys, and even real-world situations to be a problem solver.
+Essentially, students use items such as games, toys, and even real-world situations to be a problem solver.